MiltonBalaOfficial/IncreaseAndDecreasePageDimensions/README.md

 Don't forget to share your ideas!

 ## If you want to code yourself

+Currently Increase/decrease value is in points, you can change it to cm and also page%wise.
+To do so, open `ChangePageDimension.lua` follow the instruction there, its done!
+Enjoy!

-If you want to code yourself and if you are beginner then I recommend you to work with the `IncreasePageSize(for beginner)` file, it dose the same thing.
+If you want to code yourself and if you are beginner then I recommend you to work with the `IncreasePageSize(for beginner)` file.

 There is an extra file `IncreaseProportionally (you may try something new)` for getting space in all direction (will not work with the PDFs), you can give a try.